STARS4ALL/TESS-IDA-TOOLS/README.md

 DATABASE_FILE=adm/tessida.db
 ```

-The first one contains the base URL of our NextCloud Server where we publish the IDA files (and you should already have)
-The second one is the path of an auxiliar SQLite database file that help us in the process of download and convert IDA files to ECSV
+The first one contains the base URL of our NextCloud Server where we publish the IDA files (*you should already have this information*).
+The second one is the path of an auxiliar SQLite database file that help us in the process of download and convert IDA files to ECSV.

 The example above shows that we will create an `adm` subdirectory inside our working directory `~/jupyter` and a database file named `tessida.db`.